Franchy Cordero Player Props: Yankees vs. Royals

-The New York Yankees and Franchy Cordero (.308 slugging percentage over his past 10 games, including one homer), take on starter Alec Marsh and the Kansas City Royals at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees and Franchy Cordero (.414 slugging percentage over his past 10 games, including two homers), battle starting pitcher Brady Singer and the Kansas City Royals at Yankee Stadium, Saturday at 1:05 PM ET.

-In his previous appearance, he racked up two extra-base hits (3-for-4 with a double, a home run and an RBI) against the Angels.
+He hit a home run while going 1-for-4 in his most recent game against the Royals.

 Franchy Cordero Game Info & Props vs. the Royals